We humans are always seeking the warmest attachments we can imagine.

 PCIT is designed for kids age 2-7 with disruptive behaviors such as tantrums, whining, defiance, hitting, saying unkind things, etc. PCIT is also effective for anxious children.
 PCIT kids typically have very big feelings which sometimes come out as very big behaviors!

-PCIT is great for parents who feel frustrated, hurt, disconnected, worried, or guilty about their child's behavior.
+When kids have big feelings and big behaviors, parents are impacted too!
+PCIT is ideal for parents who feel frustrated, hurt, disconnected, worried, or embarrassed about their child's behavior.